 Other taxes applicable to agricultural and food products are the value added tax (VAT) and excises.
 Romania's VAT rate is nine percent for food products, with a few exceptions.
-Per Law 269/2023, starting 2024, the VAT rate for sugar-added foods (above 10 grams/100 grams of product) will increase from the current rate of nine percent to the standard rate of 19 percent, except certain types of biscuits and traditional cakes.
-According to the same law, the VAT for organic foods will increase from five percent to nine percent.
-From 2023, the drinks under tariff positions 2202 (Waters, including mineral waters and aerated waters, containing added sweetening or flavored and Other nonalcoholic beverages nesoi) are applied the standard VAT rate of 19 percent.
+Per Law 269/2023, starting 2024, the VAT rate for sugar-added foods (above 10 grams/100 grams of product) increased to the standard rate of 19 percent, except certain types of biscuits and traditional cakes.
+Starting in 2023, the drinks under tariff positions 2202 (Waters, including mineral waters and aerated waters, containing added sweetening or flavored and other nonalcoholic beverages) are applied the standard VAT rate of 19 percent.
 Apart from VAT, the alcoholic beverages are subject to excise duties upon entry.
-The list of applicable excise levels is revised annually by the Ministry of Finance.
-(Please see the latest list here in Romanian).
+The list of applicable excise levels is revised annually by the Ministry of Finance (list here in Romanian), approved through Emergency Ordinance 115/2023.

-To bring the inflation rate down, the Romanian Government approved Emergency Ordinance 67/2023 to limit the price growth for an extensive list of food products.
-According to its provisions, the caps on mark ups are applied across the supply chain but differ according to the type of supplier (20 percent in case of food-processors and retailers, and five percent along the distribution channel).
+To bring the inflation rate down, the Romanian Government approved Emergency Ordinance 67/2023, with subsequent amendments, to limit the price growth for an extensive list of food products.
+According to its provisions, the caps on markups are applied across the supply chain but differ according to the type of supplier (20 percent in case of food-processors and retailers, and five percent along the distribution channel).
 In addition to the above ordinance, the Emergency Ordinance 89/2023 limited the markups to five percent for certain imported food products, not intended for further processing.
 The imported products subject to these provisions are food oil, sugar, wheat and corn flour, pork meat, poultry meat, and beef exceeding packages of five kg/five liters.
-These measures are valid until January 31, 2024.
+These measures are valid until December 31, 2024.